akshayel/web365/README.md

 __Day 8__ - Made an alert for a signup button for a form.

 __Day 9__ - Learned about the different types of CSS selectors.

+__Day 10__ - Learned about psuedo classes and psuedo elements today.